 If the data controller or data processor of major importance is not a natural person, the Secretary or another duly authorized officer of the data controller or data processor shall make the required certification on its behalf.

 (1) Subject to subrule (2), a data controller or data processor of major importance shall pay an annual fee to the Authority in accordance with rule 7(1) within the first 90 days after its initial registration and each anniversary thereof.
+Payment shall be made in advance to cover the upcoming registration period.

 A data controller or data processor of major importance is exempt from paying annual fees (but not from registration requirements) if it is a ministry, department, or agency of the Government or a statutory body.